Three Rivers Acupuncture

 When asked why he continued to practice the cello daily at age 90, legendary cellist Pablo Casals replied, “Because I think I’m making progress.”

 I have long loved this quote and as a musician and healer who is always learning, I am reminded that our own healing shows up much the same way.
-We can always begin again and the possibility of growth and change is always a choice we can make.
+Acupuncture is not just a way of healing and supporting acute issues, but rather a continual process of realigning to greater balance and peacefulness as we journey in our healing walk.

 “You ask why I live in the green mountains;